kevinamiri/maila/src/pages/tools/copywriting/blog-outline.en.md

 placeholder: "Enter your topic and important points or keywords you want to include in the outline, for example:\n\n Topic: The Benefits of Yoga\n\n Key Points:\n\n1.
 Improves flexibility\n2.
 Enhances mental focus\n3.
 Reduces stress\n\n Keywords: yoga, flexibility, mental focus, stress reduction"
 help_hint: "What topic would you like to create a blog outline for?
 Provide some keywords or key points related to the topic and our AI will generate a well-structured blog outline based on your input.
 It is recommended to list the key points you want to cover in the blog post."
 tags: [Copywriting, blog outline, AI blog outline generator, content creation]
-template: 'tools-body'
+template: "tools-body"
-templateKey: 'tools-body'
+templateKey: "tools-body"
-author: 'Kevin Levin'
+author: "Kevin Levin"
 date: "2023-04-03"
 slug: /en/tools/copywriting/blog-outline
 path: /en/tools/copywriting/blog-outline